LightningCreations/Governance/src/member-policy.md

 The Member shall be presumed innocent of the violation that forms the basis for discipline, and only upon complete review of the evidence may the Admins make a Final Determination to revoke the Membership, having found that the violation occurred and was not justified.
 At any point during the proceedings, the Admins may make a Final Determination to reinstate the Member fully and must do so if, at the conclusion of the Hearing, they cannot find the violation to have occured or to be unjustified.
 A Final Determination in either case is dispositive: the entire process is complete (In particular, neither party is entitled to an appeal).

 If discipline is reserved by final determnation, the Member cannot be disciplined again for the same violation, even with additional inculaptory evidence presented after the fact.
-If the Member has the discipline confirmed by final decision, the Member is entitled to no further process to reverse the discipline.
+If the Member has the discipline confirmed by final decision, the Member is entitled to no further process to reverse the discipline, however a rehearing may be granted at the sole discretion of the Admins in extraordinary circumstances, such as failure to consider applicable facts or policy.
+A decision to reverse the discipline may not be reheared under any circumstances.

-Members subject to a Formal Admonishment only have no right to a hearing, but a hearing may nonetheless be granted at the discretion of the Admins.
+Members subject to discpline that does not affect the member's status have no right to a hearing, but a hearing may nonetheless be granted at the discretion of the Admins.

 ### Documentation of Reasons of Revocation